It’s always a delightful experience to walk around in an amazing forest.

-The Crooked Forest is a relatively small grove of a number of pine trees near the town of Gryfino, in the province of West Pomerania in Poland.
+The Crooked Forest is a relatively small grove of several pine trees near the town of Gryfino, in the province of West Pomerania in Poland.
 The trees are remarkable because all of them are oddly shaped, bending towards the north just above the ground.

 2. Redwood National Park – United States

-The Redwood National Park is part of a number of state and national parks along the coast of northern California.
+The Redwood National Park is part of several state and national parks along the coast of northern California.
 The Redwood National Park was established in 1968 and is famous for its Sequoia trees.

 These trees are among the tallest and oldest trees in the world.
 The forest is what is referred to as an old-growth forest, which has been able to grow for hundreds of years without disturbance.